Casimir forces: The Casimir force in 3-dimensional space

 \subsubsection{Energy density and radiation pressure}

 Energy-momentum densities and radiation pressures are components of the Maxwell stress tensor~\cite{Itzykson1985}.
 In particular, the energy per unit volume $e$ is the component $T_{00}$

 where $\T$ symbolizes a matrix transposition.
-Substituting the expression of free fields and calculating the mean value of energy density in a thermal state, we obtain a simple generalization of the expression \eqref{meanenergiesThermal} written for 1d calculations.
+Substituting the expression of free fields and calculating the mean value of energy density in a thermal state, we obtain a simple generalization of the expression \eqref{meanenergiesThermal} written for the 1d case

 We come then to the radiation pressure on plane mirrors parallel to the $\left(x,y\right)$ plane which corresponds to the component $T_{zz}$ of the Maxwell stress tensor

 The quantum average of this quantity in a thermal state leads to